peteroupc/CBOR/docs/PeterO.PrecisionContext.md

 <b>Returns:</b>

 True if a number can have the given Exponent property under this precision context; otherwise, false.
+If this context allows unlimited precision, returns true for the exponent EMax and any exponent less than EMax.

 <b>Exceptions:</b>